 Tools and further reading

-- This NHS Employers Working and Training in the NHS Guide can be shared with international medical graduates (IMGs) as part of your recruitment and induction material.
+- This NHS Employers Working and Training in the NHS Guide can be shared with IMGs as part of your recruitment and induction material.

-- See Health Education England’s (HEE’s) tools to support managers with onboarding international AHPs and NHS Employers page for useful resources to support international AHPs.
+- See NHS England’s tools to support managers with onboarding international AHPs and NHS Employers’ page of useful resources to support international AHPs.

 - This NHS Employers page provides a collection of national resources and guidance to support your international nurses and midwives.

-- The overseas nurses and midwife recruitment section of the International Recruitment Toolkit has further information on UK professional registration requirements (page 58).
+- The overseas nurses and midwife recruitment section of the International Recruitment Toolkit has further information on UK professional registration requirements.

-- For information on the registration process and associated timescales of the relevant professional regulator see the International Recruitment Toolkit (page 23).
+- For information on the registration process and associated timescales of the relevant professional regulator see the International Recruitment Toolkit.

-- For further information on repayment clauses should your international recruits decide to leave employment early, please see the International Recruitment Toolkit (page 19).
+- For further information on repayment clauses should your international recruits decide to leave employment early, please see the International Recruitment Toolkit.

 How will you play your part?